The costs of ownership - maintenance (version 2020)

 On the follow up of the 2019 overall maintenance costs for The Dream, we have further updated our schedules with additional "jobs" or equipments that require servicing at special periods.

 We also added some notes regarding the regularity of some of the tasks after guidance resulting of discussion with George, the best marine mechanic we have met so far.
 George is one of those rare mechanics that is still from the old technical training schools and that shared some of his knowledge and guided us to a better schedule for maintenance to ensure a smooth and long lasting operation of our engine.

-Since we decided to change our lifestyle and moved aboard The Dream we have been coming across with "guidance numbers and percentages" when researching in the speciality literature and on the sailor's community but our experience and planning so far tell us a different story each year.
+After we decided to change our lifestyle and moved aboard The Dream we have been coming across with "guidance numbers and percentages" when researching in the speciality literature and on the sailor's community, but our experience and planning so far is telling us a different story each year.